 According to The Effortless Experience, 96% of customers with a high-effort service interaction become more disloyal compared to just 9% who do after a low-effort experience.
 Loyalty drives a number of key customer metrics, but there’s something that’s even more important: revenue.
 Specifically, 43% of customers spend more money at brands they’re loyal to.
 CES is valuable for all teams within a company, not just support.
 With that in mind, there are two main ways that measuring CES impacts your customer experience; you can help customers proactively, and you can identify your stickiest, most difficult problem areas.

 Did you know that 87% of adults surveyed are happy to be contacted proactively by companies regarding customer support inquiries?
-Beyond contacting customers proactively, 70% of customers now expect a company’s website to include a self-service application and 73% of customers prefer to use the website over any other form of support.
+Beyond contacting customers proactively, 70% of customers now expect a company’s website or an online form to include a self-service application and 73% of customers prefer to use the website over any other form of support.
 Given that, it’s in many companies’ best interest to create experiences that proactively support their customers.

 CES gives you insight into which parts of your product or support require the most effort from your customers.
 With that information in hand, you are primed to create help center articles or send helpful emails that give your customers the information that they need prior to them realizing that they need it.
 Even better, proactive support has the following trickle down benefits: